smatechnologies/ibm-i-agent-docs/docs/reference/multiple-environments-how-to-add-an-lsam-environment.md

 ```
 LSAINIT ENV(alt_environment_name) GPL(SMAGPLn)
 ```

-Instructions for the prompt screen that will appear are provided below, under the Screens and Windows section of this topic.
+- Instructions for the prompt screen that will appear are provided below, under the Screens and Windows section of this topic.
 More information about these required configuration field values can be found in the Configuration topic of this documentation.

 16. Delete the subsystem description that was duplicated from SMADTA (but do not delete the subsystem description that would have been created during a new installation of this alternate environment):
 ```
-DLTSBSD SBSD(my_dta/SMASBS
+DLTSBSD SBSD(my_dta/SMASBS)
 ```
 17. Enter the menu system for the new environment just created using one of the following commands:
 ```
-STRSMA ENV(alt_environment_name)
+SMAGPLn/STRSMA ENV(alt_environment_name)
 ```
 or
 ```
-LSAMENU
+SMAGPn/LSAMENU
 ```
+...where "SMAGPLn" represents the alternate name for the SMAGPL library that belongs to the new LSAM environment.

 18. Press <**Enter**> to continue past the OpCon welcome screen, if the STRSMA command was used.
 19. Select function 7: LSAM Parameters by typing a **7** on the Selection line and pressing <**Enter**> to continue.
 Review and revise the LSAM general control parameters, as necessary.
 For example, LSAM log file purging controls might be different for a test environment.
 20. For each LSAM sub-menu, where option 7 is used to configure the feature, review the configuration options to make sure they are appropriate for the new LSAM environment.
 However, do not configure test LSAM environments to use Job Tracking or Restricted Mode functions, unless during special test circumstances it is well understood how to avoid conflicts with a production LSAM environment.

-The next step requires an understanding of how to configure OpCon options at the SAM console.
+#### The next step requires an understanding of how to configure OpCon options at the SAM console.

 21.  **Add a new machine definition** to the machine table at the OpCon User Interface (EM, SM), using the new LSAM Name.

-    a.
-Specify that the machine type is IBM i.
+       - Specify that the machine type is IBM i.

 22. Enter the new LSAM environment in the IBM i partition using the **STRSMA** command or the **LSAMENU** command.
 For more information, refer to the [STRSMA Command](../operations/lsam.md#the-strsma-command).
 Be sure to specify the new environment name for the ENV parameter of this command:
 ```
 STRSMA ENV(alt_environment_name)warning